Renovation pricing drafts for builders.

 Builder quoting software built around review and approval

 Renovation quoting changes as site conditions, client choices and supplier costs change.
-When notes, photos, invoices and rates live apart, teams lose time rebuilding the renovation scope of works and variation pricing creates margin leakage.
+When notes, photos, invoices and rates live apart, teams lose time rebuilding the renovation scope of works.

 Workflow before Inoscope